 The relationship between the actual amount of product lost and the resulting ppm level refrigerant in the air is complex.
-There is no direct relationship between the amount of refrigerant leaking and concentration being measured.
+There is no direct relationship between the amount of refrigerant leaking and the concentration being measured.
 The size of the room, the location of the pick up point, the location of the leak and airflow in the room will all affect the actual concentration at the inlet.
-However, by judicious location of the inlets (see installation section) and maintaining the alarm set points at a level not too far above ambient, should he detected leaks substantially before they otherwise would be noticed.
-See Appendix B for a detailed discussion of room volume considerations. appendix will help to provide a between correlation pounds refrigerant lost over a given period to the ppm level measured. correlation can be developed for a specific application.
+However, by judicious location of the inlets (see installation section) and maintaining the alarm set points at a level not too far above ambient. should leaks be detected substantially before they otherwise would be noticed.
+See Appendix B for a detailed discussion of room volume considerations.
+This appendix will help to provide a pounds correlation between of refrigerant lost over a given period to the ppm level measured.
+This correlation can be developed for a specific application.